tc39/notes/es6/2012-09/sept-19.md

 DH: Users make recursive dependencies that they don't realize.

-ARB: The way I understood `let`… we resolve every variable at compile time, (I missed the next part, ARB: Can you fill this in?)
+ARB: The way I understood `let`... we resolve every variable at compile time, (I missed the next part, ARB: Can you fill this in?)

 YK: (whiteboard)